mongodb/mongodb-atlas-kubernetes/README.md

 ## Additional information or features

-In sertain cases you can modify the default operator behaviour via [annotations](docs/annotations.md).
+In certain cases you can modify the default operator behaviour via [annotations](docs/annotations.md).

 Operator support Third Party Integration.